Open-EO/openeo-vue-components/README.md

 - `selected` (boolean, default `false`): A single tab of a group should be selected by default by setting this property to `true`.
 - `enabled` (boolean, default `true`): Set to `false` to hide the tab completely from the user.
 - `closable` (boolean, default `false`): Set to `true` to show a close symbol, which can be used to close/remove the tab.
 - `allowShow` (function, default `null`): Asynchronous function that determines whether a tab can be shown.
 The function must `true` to allow switching the active tab.
 If `false` is returned, switching the tab is prevented.
-The tab to be shown is passed as parameter.
+The tab to be shown is passed as a parameter.

 **Slots:**

-- `default` - Place for the content of your tab.
-The variable `tab` holds a reference to the `Tab` component.
+- `default`: Place for the content of your tab.
+The slot property `tab` holds a reference to the `Tab` component.

 **Events:**

-- `@show` - Fired when the tab is shown.
-The tab is passed as parameter to the listener.
+- `@show`: Fired when the tab is shown.
+The tab is passed as a parameter to the listener.
-- `@hide` - Fired when the tab was hidden.
-The tab is passed as parameter to the listener.
+- `@hide`: Fired when the tab was hidden.
+The tab is passed as a parameter to the listener.
-- `@close` - Fired when the tab has been closed.
-The tab is passed as parameter to the listener.
+- `@close`: Fired when the tab has been closed.
+The tab is passed as a parameter to the listener.

 #### Examples